JZDesign/JacobZivanDesign/JZD_Publish/Content/drafts/mocking_and_stubbing.md

 After you've installed Mockingbird in your project and added the run script phases in your test target, you're ready to rock! 🎸🎸

 Before we begin, there are several functions you should get to know in order to effectively use Mockingbird.
-You'll need to know how to create a mock, stub the mock, and verify the results from the mock.
+You'll need to know how to create a mock, stub them, and verify the results from them.

 <br/>
 <br/>